-Studies Done on Methadone
+Facts/Statistics on Methadone

 The study reviewed different pharmacological treatment options for opioid addiction to determine which was most effective; methadone was included.
 Results showed that as a treatment for opioid dependence, methadone was ‘useful in increasing retention in treatment, physical and mental health levels, functioning and quality of life, and in decreasing the use of illicit drugs and HIV risk behaviours’.